Demo Videos:

 suck is costing you?”

 Clear solution statement, focused on user benefits.
-Notice “manager approved,” a big issue among the secondary audience: IT departments and staff managers.
+Notice they highlighted “manager approved,” a big issue among the secondary audience: IT departments and staff managers.

 “Welcome to PandaDoc, your all-in-one solution for smarter sales documents.
 With access to templates and a library of manager-approved content, your reps can build spot-on documents in minutes.”